-After two years and 24,000 miles, I have decided to share my list of Tesla Model S quality and reliability problems.
+After two years and 24,000 miles, I have decided to share my list of common Tesla Model S quality and reliability problems/issues and tips on how to solve these problems.
 Overall, the ownership experience and reliability was good and for the most part uneventful despite many customer complaints that I read from forums, online, and consumer reports.

 With Model 3’s popularity growing every day, I started diverging and contemplating to trade in my Model S for the Model 3.
 I like Model 3’s specifications including: